llafuente/bootstrap-grunt/README.markdown

 #### `loadPackageJSON`(String absolute_path)

-Load (sync) Package.json and store it's contents in config.pkg
+Load (sync) package.json and store its contents in config.pkg

 #### `loadDevDependencies`()

-Load dependencies from readed package.json configuration `devDependencies` that starts with `grunt-`
+Load dependencies from read package.json configuration `devDependencies` that starts with `grunt-`

 #### `loadDependencies`()

-Load dependencies from readed package.json configuration `dependencies` that starts with `grunt-`
+Load dependencies from read package.json configuration `dependencies` that starts with `grunt-`

 #### `loadConfiguration`(Array from, Object cfg)